SystemsApproach/security/firewall.rst

 Micro-segmentation, described above, was one of the early technologies created to help in the implementation of zero trust.
-Rather than allowing all machines in a large network segment communicate freely, as was the case previously, micro-segmentation allows precisely defined policies to limit communication among a set of devices to just what is needed to deliver their intended function.
+Rather than allowing all machines in a large network segment to communicate freely, as was the case previously, micro-segmentation allows precisely defined policies to limit communication among a set of devices to just what is needed to deliver their intended function.
 For example, the systems related to heating and cooling don't need access to the systems where customer credit card details are stored.
+A default policy of no access can also be established, with explicit configuration then required to create precisely specified allowable commuincation patterns between specific devices.

 The VPN example above provides motivation for a different approach to handling users and devices outside of the confines of a traditional office and outside the perimeter defenses.
-A well-known and comprehensive approach to rethinking the perimeter defense and VPN model is Google's Beyond Corp, described in a 2014 paper in the further reading section below.
+A well-known and comprehensive approach to rethinking the perimeter defense and VPN model is Google's BeyondCorp, described in a 2014 paper in the further reading section below.
 It is both an approach used to implement zero trust at Google for employees accessing corporate resources and a service that enterprises can implement themselves.